Azure/Test-Drive-Synapse-Link-For-DataVerse/README.md

 #### 4B-Synapse Studio Notebook Execution using Dataverse Tables
 3. Click on the newly deployed Synapse workspace.
-4. Click on link 'Open' inside the box labelled as 'Open Synapse Studio'.
+4. Click on link 'Open' inside the box labeled as 'Open Synapse Studio'.
 6. Click on 'Develop' icon in the left panel and then Select 'Notebooks'.
-A blade will appear from right side of the screen.
+A blade will appear from the right side of the screen.
 7. Select the Notebook 'Revenue Summary'.
-8. Follow the instruction within the Notebook to procedd with execution.
+8. Follow the instruction within the Notebook to proceed with the further execution steps.

 ![NB_Executionl](https://github.com/Azure/Test-Drive-Synapse-Link-For-DataVerse/blob/main/images/NB_Execution.gif)